Suspect in Colorado attack told police he researched for a year and targeted 'Zionist group'

 Shameka Pruiett knew Soliman and his family as kindly neighbors with five children, three young kids and two teenagers, who’d play with Pruiett’s kids in front of their building, share food and hellos.
 But she said when she saw Soliman on video in Boulder, shirtless and holding bottles with flames licking up the grass in front of him, it was hard to recognize him.

-“There had to be something deeply disturbing him, cause that is not the guy we see in the neighborhood,” Pruiett said.
+“There had to be something deeply disturbing him, cause that is not the guy we see in the neighborhood,” said Pruiett, leaning on her doorframe and gazing several feet away at Soliman’s apartment.
+Soliman had never been outwardly political, she said, “he didn’t push his views or values on anyone.”

-Another neighbor, Kierra Johnson, who lives in the apartment next to Soliman’s, said she could often hear shouting at night from his apartment and once called police because of the screaming and yelling.

 An online resume under Soliman’s name said he was employed by a Denver-area health care company working in accounting and inventory control, with prior employers listed as companies in Egypt.
 Under education, the resume listed Al-Azhar University, a historic center for Islamic and Arabic learning located in Cairo.